kma32527/csv-to-sqlite/README.md

 3) \<input-filename\>-bad.csv: A csv file containing the records that failed to be inserted.

 ## Overview

+### The input csv file
+The input csv file should satisfy the following requirements:
+1) The first row of the csv should contain the column names with no missing values
+2) Values containing internal commas must be enclosed by double quotes e.g. "This, contains, commas" is parsed as a single value.

+## Code Overview
 This project consists of 6 classes

 ### App